Samcor: Silverton Assembly Plant

 The Silverton Assembly Plant (25°43′21″S 28°20′06″E) is located on Simon Vermooten Road, in an industrial area on the outskirts of Silverton.
 It is approximately 15 km (9 miles) east of Church Square, the centre of Pretoria.
 The township of Mamelodi is nearby, and many of Samcor's labour force came from there.

 On the main site is the assembly plant itself and two office administration buildings.
 Adjacent is the Parts & Accessories warehouse which includes the Customer Service offices.
 Samcor also used to have a separate design studio and Service Training facilities, both in nearby Silvertondale.
 Both were closed in the 1990s.

 Originally built in 1961 for Chrysler, early models assembled at Silverton included the Chrysler Valiant and the Peugeot 504.
 As of 2015, the assembly plant is still operating under Ford ownership.
 It now assembles only the Ford Ranger pick-up and, in smaller numbers, the Ford Everest.

 Exports

 Although Samcor's exports were mainly confined to Southern Africa, from 1991 to 1993, it exported the South African version of the Mazda 323 to the UK, as the Sao Penza.
-However, just over 1,000 were sold and as of March 2017 just one remains, albeit in an unroadworthy state.
+However, just over 1,000 were sold and as of July 2025 just one remains, albeit in an unroadworthy state, rumoured to be in a barn in West Sussex owned by a private collector.

 Namibia, formerly South African-administered South West Africa, was considered by Samcor to be part of the domestic dealership network.

+The European-market Ford Ranger has been supplied from South Africa since its introduction, due to a trade agreement between South Africa and the European Union which grants a lower import duty for vehicles made in South Africa.